 If you are planning to visit Kumarakom then the months of November to February would prove to be just the right time for you to visit this place.
 During the summer, the tourists may not find the temperature quite suitable and the humidity levels are also very high.

-1. Kumarakom Bird Sanctuary.
-It is a heaven for those who love to watch different varieties of birds.
+It is heaven for those who love to watch different varieties of birds.
 And the lush green environment along with the scenic vistas only add to the incredible beauty of this incredible tourist spot.
-If you are lucky then you may expect to see birds like Siberian Stork, Kingfisher and many other exotic species.
+If you are lucky then you may expect to see birds like Siberian Stork, Kingfisher, and many other exotic species.

-2. Aruvikkuzhi Waterfall.
 It is truly an ideal picnic spot where you can hope to spend some real quality time with your loved ones.
-And the fact that these have been surrounded by a rubber plantation only give you more of a reason to travel here and witness the scenic happiness of nature.
+And the fact that these have been surrounded by a rubber plantation only gives you more of a reason to travel here and witness the scenic happiness of nature.

-3. Vembanad Lake.
 It is the kind of place which is depicted as the glory of the city and rightly so.
 The picturesque backwaters and the artistic backgrounds of this place add a nice romantic touch to this travel getaway.
 Vembanad Lake is one of the largest lakes in India.

-5. Kathakali Performance.
 Kathakali is the traditional dance form and is quite an integral part of Kerala culture.
-It is specifically practised across the state.
+It is specifically practiced across the state.
 Furthermore, this amazing dance form involves diverse facial expressions from the part of the dancers and perhaps that is what makes the whole experience to be quite magical.

 Kumarakom is situated at a distance of about 2,736, 1,353, 2,352, 572 km from major Indian cities like Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Check out the following details on how you can reach here by the following means of public transport.

-By Train.
-For travelling by train, you would have to buy tickets for Kottayam instead of Kumarakom.
+For traveling by train, you would have to buy tickets for Kottayam instead of Kumarakom.
 From there, Kumarakom is located at an approximate distance of around 10-15 km.
 To continue your journey further, you will need to board a cab or some other means of public transport.

-By Road.
 There are regular buses from some major cities to Kumarakom, otherwise, you can also book private taxis as per your convenience.
-Apart from that, travelling via your own vehicle is always a good idea.
+Apart from that, traveling via your own vehicle is always a good idea.